 Shooting ducks in Suchitoto

 We fall back into our hotel lobby in hysterics.
-Weirdly, there are about a dozen millennial hanging out here, they seem overwhelmed by this town’s crazy antics.
+Weirdly, there are about a dozen millennial hanging out here, they seem overwhelmed by this town’s crazy antics and have taken shelter.
 I announce our intention of going to the rooftop to fire off my cache of explosives and drink the rest of my Flor de Caña bought earlier at a caged corner store down the street for $7.
-I invite them to join us.
+I

 Stop the Violence against Women